villeneuvelab/documentation/docs/cluster/cluster-description.md

 ## Login node

-The login node is accessible at : `guillimin-p3.calculquebec.ca`
+The login node is accessible at :

+`<login node address> = guillimin-p3.calculquebec.ca`

+This login node is shared with 3 other groups

 ## Worker nodes